venkatasudheer/mongodb-ejs-pagination/README.md

     <li><a href="/page/<%= pages %>">Last</a></li>
 <% } %>
 ```
-Now you can run MongoDB with mongod command, node server.js command, go to http://localhost:8080/generate-fake-data to insert data to MongoDB and use pagination on http://localhost:8080/products/1 page.
+Now you can run MongoDB with mongod command or through Mongodb compass community, node index.js command,and  use pagination on http://localhost:8000/1 page.